 The CHC was in a way adopted or supported by Theosophists.
 Even then it was not called a Theosophical College because, as Mrs Besant made clear, Theosophy is not a sect.
-Theosophists eminent in the educational field and having very lucrative and promising future gave up their carriers in various countries and joined the staff.
-Some of the luminaries who joined in the formative years were Arthur Richardson, the first Principal, from England; Dr Harry Banbery was the first Headmaster; Miss Sarah E. Palmer, who had sixteen years teaching experience in U.S.A.; Miss Lilian Edgar, Mr Bertram Keightley, Dr W. A. English, Mrs Marie Museaus Higgins, Miss Rodda.
+Theosophists eminent in the educational field and having very lucrative and promising futures gave up their careers in various countries and joined the staff.
+Some of the luminaries who joined in the formative years were Arthur Richardson, the first Principal, from England; Dr Harry Banbery who was the first Headmaster; Miss Sarah E. Palmer, who had sixteen years teaching experience in the U.S.A.; Miss Lilian Edgar, Mr Bertram Keightley, Dr W. A. English, Mrs Marie Museaus Higgins and Miss Rodda.
 Later several others joined of whom Mr G. S. Arundale, who later became Headmaster and Principal, is best known.

 On her return from Europe Mrs Besant went straight to Benares.
 An important meeting was held on 5 April 1896 at which most of the principal workers in the north were present.
 It was called 'to consider ways and means in connection with the scheme for a Central Hindu College at Benares'.
-It was decided to start the College in the following July and an Executive Committee was formed to work out details and implement them.
 Soon Mrs Besant began to draw prominent people in the country, both members of the TS as well as non-members.